uva-responsibleai/fall-24/fairness/feb-21.md

 <!-- To create fairer AI, the dataset should be able to include copy-right protected works, so the dataset can be bigger, minimizing the effect of BLFD and researchers can add selected data to balance out the bias. -->

+## Data Mining Is A Double Edged Sword
+When considering society and stakeholders, data mining is a double-edged sword.
+From one angle, big data has revolutionized many industries through enabling activities such as optimizing delivery routes, mining prescription side effects, and studying human interactions.
+Additional  advocates of data mining suggest that it can result in a reduction of discrimination by limiting the opportunity for individual bias to impact important assessments and requiring reliable empirical foundations on which decisions must be based.
+From the other angle, the outcomes of data mining are dependent on the quality of the data the algorithms are training on, or as the common adage goes, “garbage in, garbage out.”
+However, in the context of data mining, an often insidious result is discriminatory outcomes, whether reflective of historically prejudiced patterns in society and its institutions, prejudices of prior decision makers, or more nefarious (but much less prevalent) intent such as developer use of proxy variables for protected classes.

 # Methods